Conversion Beacons: 12 Ways to Get Readers to Take Action

 It can seem like content marketing finds a lot of chickens, those that are involved with a brand.
 But where are the committed pigs, the ones who will put some (pig) skin in the game?

 If you see your content as a place to advertise, you can add some meat to your breakfast, generating traffic, leads and sales.

 Conversion Beacons (or Bacon) and Calls to Action

 To add some hickory-smoked goodness to your content breakfast, I recommend advertising in your own content.

 I’m not talking about some namby-pamby “For more information on Company X…” message.
 I mean a meaty call to action, what Bryan and Jeffrey Eisenberg call a “Conversion Beacon.”

-If you were to spend hundreds or thousands of dollars to advertise on someone else’s Web site, you wouldn’t create a call to action that said “For more information on our company call….”
+If you were to spend hundreds or thousands of dollars to develop content or to advertise on someone else’s website, you wouldn’t create a call to action that said “For more information on our company call….”
 You’d create an ad that: